rudranshyt/Cupids-Catcher/README.md

   - Right arrow: Move Right

 ## Objective
-Your objective is to collect as many hearts as possible without crashing into walls or your own tail.
-Each heart you collect will make your snake longer.
-Can you reach the ultimate reward at the end?
+Your objective is to collect all hearts, and once done you can claim your reward

 ## Game Features
-- **Hearts**: Collect hearts to increase the length of your snake.
+- **Hearts**: Collect hearts and increse
-- **Obstacles**: Watch out for walls and obstacles that can block your path.
-- **Reward**: Reach the end of the maze and find the ultimate reward of love!
+- **Reward**: Collect all hearts  and find the ultimate reward of love!

 ## How to Play
-1. Use the arrow keys to navigate the snake.
+1. Use the arrow keys to navigate.
-2. Collect hearts to make your snake longer.
+2. Collect hearts to increase your score.
-3. Avoid crashing into walls or your own tail.
+3. Avoid crashing into walls .
-4. Reach the end of the maze to find the ultimate reward.
+4. Collect all hearts to find the ultimate reward.

 ## Author
 -  Developed by Rudransh Shukla

 ## Have Fun!
-Enjoy playing Cupid's Catcher and feel the love! 💖🐍
+Enjoy playing Cupid's Catcher and feel the love! 💖